katcipis/sophia/notes/books/xp-explained.md

 ## Control is an illusion

-It is interesting that I believe in that but when it comes to developing software I found myself panicking because of the lack of control.
+It is interesting that I believe in that, but when it comes to developing software I found myself panicking because of the lack of control.
 One of the main consequences of feeling out of control is working on the weekends, because it really gives you a false sense of regaining control and kicking some ass.